Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 About the program

-This fund supports Australian artists and creative workers to undertake creative collaboration and development; cultural exchange and knowledge sharing; research, experimentation, scoping and prototyping activities; and reciprocal relationship-building activities such as residency exchanges, labs and peer exchange models.
+The International Engagement Fund supports Australian artists and creative workers to undertake reciprocal exchange projects with confirmed international partners.
+This includes creative collaboration and development; cultural exchange and knowledge sharing; labs and practice-exchange models.

 Activities can take place in-person, online, or in a combination of in-person and online (hybrid).